Retroplaya135/Videopica/README.md

 3. **Video Playback**:
    - Play a single video in a loop.
    - Play multiple videos sequentially or in a loop.

+---

+## Getting Started

+### Prerequisites

+Ensure you have the following:
+- macOS with Xcode installed.
+- iOS device or simulator.
+- Basic familiarity with Swift and iOS development.